ZupIT/beagle-docs/Settings/content/en/docs/API/Context/Operations/How to register a new operation.md

 {{% tab name="Android" %}}

-The registration of an operation on android is through `Operation`interface , see below:
+The registration of an operation on android is through `Operation`interface , see how it works on the example below:

 ```java